What to Eat After Hernia Surgery (And What to Avoid, Including Chocolate)

 Our team helps patients navigate diet, activity, and healing after surgery.

-Call (925) 940-1025 or request a consultation.
+Call (925) 940-1025 or request a consultation online.

 Medical Disclaimer: This content is provided for informational and educational purposes only and does not constitute medical advice, diagnosis, or treatment.
 No physician–patient relationship is created by reading or interacting with this content.
 Individual health conditions vary, and the information presented may not apply to your specific situation.
 You should not delay or disregard seeking professional medical advice based on information found on this website.
 If you believe you may have a medical condition, including a hernia, or are experiencing symptoms, please consult a qualified healthcare provider and schedule an appropriate evaluation.